Rpg

 Pros:

-- Options for both colored and unpainted miniatures
+• Options for both coloured and unpainted miniatures

 Cons: